KoukiHama/KoukiHama/README.md

 👋 Hi, I’m @KoukiHama

-👀 I’m interested in SBOM/OSS management tools like SW360
+👀 I’m interested in SBOM/OSS management tools like SW360 and Green Software Engineering

-🌱 I’m currently learning SPDX/CyconeDX/SBOM trends
+🌱 I’m currently learning SPDX/CyconeDX/SBOM and Green Software Engineering trends

 💞️ I’m looking to collaborate on a variety of OSS communities